logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Adding a Client's Service Contact data
 --------------------------------------

+See the definition of a `Service Contact <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#service-contact>`_ if you are not sure what data should be added as a service contact to the PMHC MDS.

 You can add a client's service contacts through the :ref:`view-episodes` available on the **Data Entry** tab, by following these steps: